138paulmiller/PyMaze/README.md

 	python3 pymaze.py

-Or if on linux, the script can invoked be the default python3 interpreter.
+Or the script can invoked be the default environment python3 interpreter.

 	./pymaze.py

-	./maze.py -[OPTION=ARG]*
+	./pymaze.py -[OPTION=ARG]*
 	Options:
 		-width COL	Sets the maze width (number of columns) to COL (Must be greater than 0).
 Default is 20 -height ROW	Sets the maze height (number of rows) to ROW (Must be greater than 0).
 Default is 12